7 Steps to Effectively Train Your Puppy to Walk on a Leash

-Training a dog to walk without a leash is an important and rewarding experience, but not everyone lives in a region where they can walk their dog off leash.
+Training a dog to walk without a leash is a rewarding experience, but not everyone lives in a region where they can walk their dog off their leash.
 If you have to walk your dog on a leash, and he is pulling and making your walks uncomfortable, here are a few good tips that will make the walks more enjoyable.

 Tips to Train Your Dog to Walk on a Leash

 - Train your dog in an enclosed yard.

 - Start out with a loose collar and some treats.

 - Praise and treat the dog for not pulling or dragging.

 - Keep the session interesting by introducing new moves.

 Leash training your new puppy is one of the most effective ways you can bond.

 1. Train your dog in an enclosed yard.

 Attach your puppy's buckle collar.
 At least for the first few days, try walking in a fenced-off or walled yard so that the dog is not really going anywhere.
 (If you do not have an enclosed yard, try a park where there are no other dogs or people around.
 Quiet parks surrounded by chain-link fences are your best option, but if there are other dogs around when you start, then this might not work.)